Where to stay in Turin: the best neighbourhoods (2026)

 NH Collection Torino Piazza Carlina Luxury

-A 17th-century palace on the city's most elegant small square, glazed courtyard and roof terrace, the Mole four hundred metres away.
+A 17th-century palace turned hotel, on a quiet arcaded square.
+Glazed courtyard, roof terrace, and the Mole four hundred metres away.

 Hotel Des Artistes Mid-range

-A well-kept small hotel on Via Principe Amedeo, halfway between the Mole and Piazza Castello, quiet on the courtyard side.
+A well-kept small hotel on Via Principe Amedeo, halfway between the Mole and Piazza Castello.
+Ask for a courtyard room.

 Alpi Resort Hotel Budget